Abandoned Town, Capricorn

 “I will send in our combat medic to aid them,” Werner said.
 “Now, come with me.”

 Nico looked back at one of the men on the bed who gave him a firm nod.
 Swallowing, Nico followed Werner out of the cabin.
 Fischer and Bergmann were still standing guard outside.
-The former started in surprise when he saw Nico emerging behind Werner.
+The former started in surprise when he saw Nico emerging behind him.

 “Send in Brandt to tend to the injured,” Werner ordered.